-As it’s the wet season and technically low season, the spectacular town of Nong Khiaw is a little quieter but still offers travellers a rustic village-like feel, embraced by incredibly beautiful limestone mountains!
+The spectacular town of Nong Khiaw in northeastern Laos is a little quieter during the wet season, but still offers travellers a rustic village-like feel, embraced by incredibly magnificent limestone mountains…

-At the small Pak Mon bus terminal, you wait for another minibus (private taxi) to take you to Nong Khiaw.
+At the small Pak Mon bus terminal, you wait for another minibus (a private taxi) to take you on the rest of the journey to Nong Khiaw.
 The price is a set fee so the more people in the taxi, the cheaper the price.
-However, the drivers won’t go unless it is worth their while.
-Instead, They’d rather sit at the station for hours not making any money than cut their price by even a fraction of the cost.
-As it was late in the afternoon, managed to bargain the price down a fraction, for 2 people to 100,000K to travel the hours’ distance to Nong Khiaw; still very expensive but this is the only way to get there.
+Drivers will not leave unless it is worth their while.
+Instead, they would rather sit at the station for hours not making any money, than cut their price by even a few Kip (currency in Laos).

 Mountain View Point